Peakboard/peakboard-templates.github.io/_templates/Production-Overview-Done-Parts/cn.md

 layout: article
 title: Production Overview Done Parts
 description:
-  - This template shows an overview of how many parts have already been produced and compares them to the quantity applied.
-In addition, the OEE value is displayed, a few metadata about the order and possibly the downtime.
+  - This template offers an overview of how many parts have already been produced and compares them with the order quantity.
+In addition, the OEE value is displayed, some meta information about the order and possibly downtime.
 lang: cn
-weight: 500
+weight: 1000
 isDraft: true
-ref: Production_Done_Overview
+ref: Production-Overview-Done-Parts_CN
 category:
+  - Production
+  - Lean Management
+  - OEE
-image: Production_Done_Overview_DE.png
+image: Production-Overview-Done-Parts_CN.png
+image_thumbnail: Production-Overview-Done-Parts_CN_thumbnail.png
-download: Production_Done_Overview_DE.pbmx
+download: Production-Overview-Done-Parts_CN.pbmx
 overview_description:
 overview_benefits:
 overview_data_sources: